grnet/agora-sp/docs/version1/providers.md

 ---

-A Provider is  System User responsible for the provisioning of one or more Resources to users.
+**Provider**: A Provider is  System User responsible for the provisioning of one or more Resources to users.
 Providers are organisations, a part of an organisation or a federation that manages and delivers Resources to End-Users.
 Providers can be:

 1. Resource Providers,